andrew-t/andrew-t.github.io/pages/pestering/versamax.md

 <br><br>
 I will  be waiting for your swift response.</blockquote>

-Just to be clear: item sixteen is a shoe.
+Just to be clear on how silly my produt list is: item sixteen is a shoe.
 I made no claims as to which foot it was for, but by buying five Janet had got herself a pretty good chance of getting a pair.
 Item fourteen is a pack of batteries, in which batteries are not included.

 <blockquote class="scam-me">
 I've had a look at the shipping prices, and the price is as follows: